GavinHuttley/tib/source/statistics/distributions.rst

 In the hypothetical example described above, the distribution of :ref:`plant heights <plant_heights>` was obtained from the data itself.
 This is referred to as an :index:`empirical distribution`.

-.. sidebar:: The |chisq| distribution
+.. margin:: The |chisq| distribution
     :name: independence_test

     .. jupyter-execute::